mariana-caldas/react-interview-prep-playground/README.md

-# React Interview Prep Playground
+# React Interview Prep Playground (Beginners)

-A repository where to practice some main React functionalities, such as hooks.
+A repository where to practice some main React hooks, such as useState() and UseEffect().

+I've got inspired by [this awesome interview simulation](https://www.youtube.com/watch?v=gnkrDse9QKc&t=161s).